 Ornamental Plasterwork repair in the leafy suburbs of Sunderland

-More recently, as is often the case, some large houses have been subdivided into flats, which led to a decline in the fabric & character of these houses - some of which are listed, others not.
-Fortunately, the owners of this particular property are keen to retain its wonderful Victorian Period features and this is where we come in.
+More recently, as is often the case, some large houses have been subdivided into flats.
+This led to a decline in the fabric and character of these houses - some of which are listed, others not.
+Fortunately, the owners of this particular property are keen to retain its wonderful Victorian period features and this is where we come in.

-We have recast more cornice to match the existing and it is truly huge - each 3 metre length weighing 40 kilos.
+During the plasterwork repair, we have recast more cornice to match the existing and it is truly huge!
+Each 3 metre length weighs 40 kilos.
 The enrichments have been carefully cleaned up, and recast, revealing the extent of detail that was originally designed to look so elegant and grand.
-After the cornice is fitted, then comes the task of fitting the enrichments & bringing this ornamental plasterwork back to life in all it's Victorian splendour.
+After the cornice is fitted, then comes the task of fitting the enrichments and bringing this ornamental plasterwork back to life in all its Victorian splendour.